Minimal-APIs/minimal-apis.github.io/src/guide/parameter-binding.md

 Service parameters are resolved from `HttpContext.RequestServices.GetService(typeof({ParameterType}))`.

 Whether or not a given parameter type is a service is determined using `IServiceProviderIsService` unless the parameter is explicitly attributed with `[FromServices]`.
-Given the `[FromServices]` attribute, the parameter type is assumed to exist.
+Given the `[FromServices]` attribute, the parameter type is assumed to exist in the service provider.

 For non-nullable parameters, the parameter type must be resolvable as a service for the route handler to be called.
 If the service does not exist, an exception will be thrown when the endpoint is hit.
 For Nullable

-[IServiceProviderIsService](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.iserviceproviderisservice.isservice) is a new interface introduced in .NET 6 that automatically implemented by the default service provider and some third-party containers.
+[IServiceProviderIsService](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.iserviceproviderisservice.isservice) is a new interface introduced in .NET 6 that is implemented by the default service provider and some third-party containers.
 If `IServiceProviderIsService` itself is not available as a service, the `[FromServices]` attribute must be used to resolve parameters from services.

 ## JSON Request Body